RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode.md

 Languages (not Rexx) that have keywords mostly avoid having these keywords in Unicode.

 ## Non-printing characters
 There should be a decision whether to count non-printing characters or not, and in which bifs.
-For example for __centre()__ it seems counterproductive to count the number of invisible characters.ß
+For example for __centre()__ it seems counterproductive to count the number of invisible characters.

+## Validation of UTF-8 input
+Implementations should be validated against malevolently constructed ‘UTF-8’ input.
+They can offer validation methods to the language user but should not assume responsibility for everything in user code.
+It might be an idea to standardize the names of the validation methods/functions.

 ## Which BIFs are impacted by Unicode versus ASCII/EBCDIC